Toasterhog/Nodeweb/README.md

 directional links
 draging link to nowhere places and connects new box
 refactor save/load system to use resources for induvidual items instead of arrays
+selection system
+- select via shift+LMB or rectangle select tool
+- boxes and bundles have set_selected() and set_unselected() methods that:
+  - visualizes they are selected
+  - makes them volunerable to actions like:
+	- COPY/paste
+	- move
+	- show notes
+	- delete
+	- color
+	- bundle z-sorting